Space Race

 The Space Race (космическая гонка, /ru/) was a 20th-century competition between the Cold War rivals, the United States and the Soviet Union, to achieve superior spaceflight capability.
-It had its origins in the ballistic missile-based nuclear arms race between the two nations following World War II and the onset of the Cold War.
+It had its origins in the ballistic missile-based nuclear arms race between the two nations that followed World War II and the onset of the Cold War.
 The technological advantage demonstrated by spaceflight achievement was seen as necessary for national security, particularly in regard to intercontinental ballistic missile and satellite reconnaissance capability, but also became part of the cultural symbolism and ideology of the time.
 The Space Race brought pioneering launches of artificial satellites, robotic landers to the Moon, Venus, and Mars, and human spaceflight in low Earth orbit and ultimately to the Moon.

 Public interest in space travel originated in the 1951 publication of a Soviet youth magazine and was promptly picked up by US magazines.
 The competition began on July 29, 1955, when the United States announced its intent to launch artificial satellites for the International Geophysical Year.
 Five days later, the Soviet Union responded by declaring they would also launch a satellite "in the near future".
 The launching of satellites was enabled by developments in ballistic missile capabilities since the end of World War II.
 The competition gained Western public attention with the "Sputnik crisis", when the USSR achieved the first successful satellite launch, Sputnik 1, on October 4, 1957.
 It gained momentum when the USSR sent the first human, Yuri Gagarin, into space with the orbital flight of Vostok 1 on April 12, 1961.
 These were followed by a string of other firsts achieved by the Soviets over the next few years.